Shire of Noosa: Demographics

 As of 2021, Noosa has a relatively older population, with a median age of 52, considerably higher than the national median of 38.5.
 The majority of residents, 71.7%, are Australian-born, while 14.2% were born in the United Kingdom.
 Noosa's residents are primarily English-speaking, with 90.9% speaking only English at home.
 With regard to education, 22.3% of the population hold a bachelor's degree or higher, and 26.2% of the community volunteer for a group or organisation, suggesting a high level of community engagement.
 The residents of Noosa enjoy a comfortable lifestyle, with a median weekly household income of $1,256, higher than the national median.

 Council

 Noosa Shire Council consists of directly-elected mayor and six councillors.
 The council is unsubdivided.

-As of the 2024 election election, there are 44,127 enrolled voters in Noosa Shire.
+As of the 2024 election, there are 44,127 enrolled voters in Noosa Shire.

 Current composition

 The current council, elected in 2024, is: